 Price context

 The rule is simple: buy the cards that gained repeatable tournament demand, not the cards that merely appeared in the most expensive screenshot.
-Sydney made Irelia and Tempo safer.
-It made Aurora still relevant.
-It made Hook worth watching.
-Treat those as three different decisions.
+Sydney made Irelia cards and cards shared by fast decks with low-cost disruption safer buys.
+Aurora stayed relevant, and Baited Hook became worth watching.
+Treat each change separately.

 See you on the rift,